 FAU Celebrates Constitution Day with Several Events

-BOCA RATON, Fla.
-(Aug.
-28, 2013) – Florida Atlantic University will commemorate Constitution Day with a series of events from Monday, Sept.
-16 through Wednesday, Sept.
-18. All events will take place on FAU’s Boca Raton campus, 777 Glades Road, and are free and open to the public.
+FAU will commemorate Constitution Day with a series of events on Wednesday, Sept.
+17 from 11 a.m. to 2:30 p.m.
+The events will take place in Democracy Plaza, located adjacent to the Culture and Society Building, 777 Glades Road, Boca Raton campus.
+All events are free and open to the public.

-Constitution Day events are sponsored by the Jack Miller Forum; the Vice President for Student Affairs; New Student and Owl Family Programs; the School of Communication and Multimedia Studies; the Dorothy F. Schmidt College of Arts and Letters, the Department of Political Science; and the Dean of Undergraduate Studies.
-For more information, call Kevin Wagner at 561-252-1794 or email firstname.lastname@example.org.
+Constitution Day events are sponsored by the Jack Miller Forum; Robert J. and Inez Persson Bailyn Endowment; the Vice President for Student Affairs; New Student and Owl Family Programs; the School of Communication and Multimedia Studies; the Dorothy F. Schmidt College of Arts and Letters Department of Political Science; and the Dean of Undergraduate Studies.